-You Don’t Pay Until You Win Your Truck Accident Case
+You Don’t Pay Until You Win Your Case

-The financial difficulties you face after an Atlanta semi truck accident or commercial truck accident can be devastating.
+The financial difficulties you face after being in wreck with a semi truck or commercial truck can be devastating.
 We don’t want to make your life more difficult, and that is why we work on contingency.
 In other words, you pay nothing up front and if you don’t win, you never pay a dime.
 We are confident in the truck accident cases we take on, and we are willing to take all of the risks in bringing your claim to court.

 Meet Andrew Goldner, the Atlanta Truck Accident Attorney

-You need a personal injury and truck accident attorney on your side, no matter the cause of your trucking accident.
+You need an Atlanta truck accident attorney on your side, no matter the cause of your trucking accident.
 The insurance company does not have your best interests in mind.
 Chances are that the initial settlement offer from an insurance agency is not all that you deserve.
 Do not accept this offer without first speaking to an experienced and qualified Atlanta truck accident lawyer.

 You may not be dealing with medical issues today, but you don’t know what tomorrow will bring.
 When you choose to accept a settlement offer from an insurance company, you case is, in effect, over.
 If you begin to experience symptoms of an injury at any point following your acceptance of a settlement, you have little to no recourse to seek compensation.
 You deserve more than that.